 Redress Scotland ("RS", "our", "us") is a statutory body established under the Redress Scotland (Historical Child Abuse in Care) (Scotland) Act 2021.
-This privacy notice tells you what Redress Scotland does, as a data controller, with the personal data that relating to you when you:
+This privacy notice tells you what Redress Scotland does, as a data controller, with the personal data relating to you when you:

-- make an application under the redress scheme and it has been submitted to Redress Scotland: - visit the Redress Scotland website; - contact Redress Scotland to ask a question, make a suggestion; or - make a complaint to Redress Scotland.
+- make an application under the redress scheme and it has been submitted to Redress Scotland;

+- visit the Redress Scotland website;

+- contact Redress Scotland to ask a question, make a request, leave feedback or make a suggestion;

+- receive updates from us; or

+- make a complaint to Redress Scotland.